Also known as: Caput

 Causes, incidence, and risk factors

-A caput succedaneum is more likely to form during a prolonged or difficult delivery.
-This is especially true after the membranes have ruptured, because the amniotic sac is no longer providing a protective cushion for the baby's head.
-Vacuum extraction can also increase the chances of a caput succedaneum.
+A caput succedaneum is more likely to form during a long or hard delivery.
+It is more common after the membranes have broken.
+This is because the amniotic sac is no longer providing a cushion for the baby's head.
+Vacuum extraction done during a difficult birth can also increase the chances of a caput succedaneum.

-A caput succedaneum is sometimes identified by prenatal ultrasound even before labor or delivery begins.
+A caput succedaneum may be detected by prenatal ultrasound even before labor or delivery begins.
 It has been found as early as 31 weeks of pregnancy.
-More often than not, this is associated with either premature rupture of the membranes or too little amniotic fluid (oligohydramnios).
-All other things being equal, the longer the membranes are intact, the less likely it is that a caput will form.
+Very often, this is due to an early rupture of the membranes or too little amniotic fluid.
+It is less likely that a caput will form if the membranes stay intact.

 Signs and tests

-A physical examination will confirm that the swelling is a caput succedaneum.
-No testing is necessary.
+The doctor will look at the swelling to confirm that it is a caput succedaneum.
+No other testing is needed.

-No treatment is necessary, and it usually heals spontaneously within a few days.
+No treatment is needed.
+The problem usually goes away on its own within a few days.

 Calling your health care provider